 Module 1: User interfaces

-Module 1 is delivered as a series of six interconnected workshops held over ten days and spread across three months.
+Module 1 is delivered as a series of five interconnected workshops held over five days and spread across three months.
 Apprentices focus on designing, building and optimising a front-end, with UX, web accessibility and performance considerations.

 Months 6, 7 & 8